The Curse of the Jade Scorpion is an American film directed, written by and starring Woody Allen. It was released on August 21, 2001.

 - Brainwashed and Crazy: Played for Laughs with Briggs, paticularly when the hypnosis kicks in when he's with Laura Kensington.
 She's literally in nothing but a trenchcoat on C.W.'s bed when he politely asks her to leave.
 When C.W. gets his memory back he refuses to believe that he walked away from her.

-- Femme Fatale: Laura Kensington is a sendoff 40's Film Noir femme fatales.
+- Femme Fatale: Laura Kensington is a sendoff to 40's Film Noir femme fatales.

 - Genre Throwback: To the Screwball Comedy of the 30's.
 There are also a lot of nods to 40's Film Noir.

 - Hypno Fool: Both C.W. and Betty Ann are victims of this trope.

 - I Reject Your Reality: C.W. when confronted by Magruder with his own shoeprints.

 - Love Triangle: C.W. loves Betty Ann; Betty Ann loves Magruder; Magruder's still married (although unusually he isn't lying about his plans to eventually leave his wife).

 - Manchurian Agent: The premise of the film.